OCamlPro/freeton_wallet/sphinx/commands.rst

 Where options are:

-* :code:`--deployer STRING`   ACCOUNT Set deployer to account ACCOUNT
+* :code:`--deployer ACCOUNT`   Set deployer to account ACCOUNT.
+The deployer is the account used to credit the initial balance of an address before deploying a contract on it.

 drom contract